Clownacy/clownlzss/README.md

 using a shortest-path algorithm, this graph can be used to compute the ideal combination of matches needed to produce the smallest file.

-This project is under the zlib licence.
+This project is under the 0BSD licence.